hanabi/hanabi.github.io/Reference.md

   * Bob discards the card and it is revealed to be a blue 1.
   * Cathy blind-plays her *Finesse Position* card, and it is a blue 1.
   * Normally, Cathy knows that Bob's discard would only promise the blue 1 (and not promise the rainbow 1).
 However, since the game literally started on the turn before the clue was given, there is no possible way that Bob could have figured out the exact identity of the card in such a short amount of time.
 Thus, Cathy knows that she must also have the rainbow 1 on her *Second Finesse Position*.

-### The Dump Truck

-* When someone blind-plays their chop, there is usually an emergency happening and it was either a *Scream Blind-Play* or a *Stop Blind-Play*.
-* However, if someone blind-plays their chop and there was no emergency, it must be something else.
-* This means that one player has a fully playable hand from left to right.
-Like a dump truck, they are expected to unload everything onto the table.
-* Most times, all cards in the hand will be unclued.
-But if not, the player is still expected to play everything from left to right in order.
-* In the middle of the game, it is relatively safe to blind-play your chop card, since it is known to not be a critical/playable card.
-* In the beginning of the game, it may not be safe to blind-play your chop card.
-In this situation, you may see that multiple players have the opportunity to initiate the *Dump Truck*.
-Normally, it is best to let the player immediately before the blind-player do it.
-If they have an unsafe chop, then the 2nd player before the blind-player should do it, and so forth.

-### The Distributed Dump Truck

-* This convention only applies to 5-player games.
-* In the *Dump Truck* convention, a blind-play of a chop card induces one person to blind-play their whole hand from left to right.
-* Normally, a *Dump Truck* is not ambiguous - only one player can have a fully-playable hand, so it is clear what is going on.
-* However, what if no players have a fully-playable hand?
-This must be communicating a different strategy.
-We agree that this should mean a *Quadruple Bluff*.
-* For example, in 5-player game:
-  * Near the beginning of the game, Alice blind-plays her chop and it fails to play.
-  * Bob interprets this as a *Dump Truck*, and blind-plays his *Finesse Position* card.
-It is a red 1 and it successfully plays.
-  * Cathy sees that this is **not** a *Dump Truck* - Bob does not have a fully-playable hand.
-Thus, this move must have some other meaning.
-  * Cathy can see that Donald and Emily have playable cards on their *Finesse Position*.
-Thus, Cathy knows that this is a *Distributed Dump Truck*, and plays her *Finesse Position* card.
-It is a red 1 and it successfully plays.
-  * Donald can see what is going on, so he plays blue 1 from his *Finesse Position*.
-  * Emily plays blue 2 from her *Finesse Position*.

 <br />